Opeyemi-Omotayo/Todo-List/README.md

 ## About

-A simple ToDo list web application built with the latest technologies such as React, Typescript, TailwindCSS, React Modal Sheet, Framer Motion,React Paginate, React-toastify, React icons and React Spinners.
+A simple ToDo list web application built with the latest technologies such as React, Typescript, TailwindCSS, React Modal Sheet, Framer Motion, Chakra-Ui , React Paginate, React-toastify and React icons.
 This app allows users to manage their tasks and keep track of their daily activities.

 ## Technologies Used